gusaln/odoo-dev-env/README.md

     From this

     ```conf
-    addons_path = ./17/addons
+    addons_path = ./src/addons
+    #addons_path = ./src/addons,./enterprise
     ```

     to this

     ```conf
-    addons_path = ./17/addons,./addons
+    addons_path = ./src/addons,./addons
+    #addons_path = ./src/addons,./enterprise,./addons
     ```

-    It is important that you do not remove the `./17/addons` directory from the configuration
+    It is important that you do not remove the `./src/addons` directory from the configuration